 Thornbury Methodist Church

-Thornbury Methodist Church is at the northern and rural extremity of the Bristol and South Gloucestershire Circuit and currently has a membership of about 80.
+Thornbury Methodist Church is at the northern and rural extremity of the Bristol and South Gloucestershire Circuit.
 The Church premises consist of a two storey annexe which provides upper and lower halls, kitchens, toilets, vestry and a quiet room.
-All the buildings are in good order.

-The congregation is heavily weighted towards the middle aged and retired.
 The Church has developed a lay leadership and convenors who deal with most of the administrative aspects of church life - covering areas of Service, Worship, Evangelism and Learning & Caring.
 The convenors are supported by the Church Stewards.
-A pastoral system is in operation and a quarterly newsletter is published and circulated.

 The Church plays its part as a partner in "Thornbury Churches Together" and shares a ministry to the local hospital.

 The halls are rented to community groups (contact or telephone Pam Cockwell 01454 413116).
 See www.thornburymethodist.org.uk for details of regular groups and activities.